 Section 5: Termination of Active Membership – Active membership shall terminate automatically at such time as the eligibility requirements (Article III, Section 1) are no longer met or upon failure to pay dues.

 Section 6: Honorary Membership – Honorary membership may be bestowed upon a person by majority vote of active members present at a duly called meeting of the general membership or by a majority of the Directors.
 Honorary members shall be entitled to attend all meetings and to participate in Association activities but shall not be entitled to vote.

-Section 7: Retired Membership – Retired membership may be bestowed upon a member who has retired from the University by application or by the provisions of Section 6 above.
+Section 7: Retired Membership – Retired membership may be bestowed upon a member who has retired from The University of North Carolina at Chapel Hill or North Carolina Central University, by application or by the provisions of Section 6 above.
 Retired members shall pay reduced dues and be entitled to attend all meetings and to participate in Association activities but shall not be entitled to vote.